Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This part is pretty simple.
 Select your photos in Aperture.
 You could select an entire Library, but I recommend doing this slowly by Project or Album.
-Another reason to avoid selecting all items is because you may need to create different types of exports.
+Another reason to avoid selecting all items is that you may need to create different types of exports.

 For most files, I recommend changing the Metadata option to Include IPTC.
 However, some folks will prefer to use XMP sidecar files.
 Your files, your choice.
 PSD files should already have metadata inside them.
 TIFF and JPEG files need to have the metadata written inside their files to show up in Lightroom.
 It seems that using the Include IPTC option is the easier way to go.
-Use your own best judgement.
+Use your own best judgment.
 Better yet, conduct a few tests of your own before making a complete commitment.

 Bring up the Export Originals dialog from the menu under File->Export-Originals… or by hitting Shift-Command-S on the keyboard.

 Change the destination to the sub-folder where you want Lightroom to store your images.
 I don’t recommend creating additional sub-folders, though.
 For each Library, I’ll keep my images in a single sub-folder.
 All of the management I plan to use will happen in Lightroom in the form of Collections and Smart Collections.

 As I export a Project or Album from Aperture, I’ll then go into Lightroom to handle the import and build my collections.
 There is no need for multiple sub-folders in the Finder.
 You want Lightroom to manage your organization, just as you wanted Aperture to manage your organization in Libraries.
 Creating more sub-folders is just extra work that isn’t really productive and is counter-intuitive to the way a digital asset manager should work